Tradition, Family, Property: Chile

 In 1967 a group of conservative Catholics who published the magazine Fiducia, decided to form a Chilean chapter of the TFP.
-During the late 60s the TFP circulated a book claiming the President, Eduardo Frei Montalva, was the Chilean Kerensky.
+In the late 1960s the TFP circulated a book claiming President Eduardo Frei Montalva, was the Chilean Kerensky.
 The book was written in Portuguese by Fabio Vidigal Xavier da Silveira, a director of the Brazilian TFP, translated into Spanish by the Argentine affiliate of the TFP, and distributed in Chile and throughout South America.
 Vidigal argued that the Christian Democratic party was a tool of the communist plan to socialize Latin America.
 His book was repeatedly confiscated and the TFP was banned by Frei's Christian Democratic government.
-They opposed the government of Salvador Allende and welcomed the United States sponsored 1973 military coup that overthrew his Popular Unity government.
+They opposed the government of Salvador Allende and welcomed the United States-sponsored 1973 military coup that overthrew his Popular Unity government.

 In 1976, during the Pinochet dictatorship, the TFP published a book maintaining that Catholics are duty bound to resist pastors and clergy who support the hierarchy, especially the defender of human rights Cardinal Raúl Silva Henríquez, who they said was leading the country toward Communism.
 The Chilean TFP can be seen as advocating violence against the "enemies of the truth", especially those who were seen as tolerating the infiltration of communism.
-By March the Chilean Bishops' Conference responded with a formal rebuke of the TFP, maintaining that the bishops have the sole governing responsibility in the Church and that those who participated in this campaign have "by their actions placed themselves outside the Catholic Church".
+By March, the Chilean Bishops' Conference responded with a formal rebuke of the TFP, maintaining that the bishops have the sole governing responsibility in the Church and that those who participated in this campaign have "by their actions placed themselves outside the Catholic Church".
 Nonetheless, the TFP continued to have strong influence among the conservative political, military, and economic leadership of Chile, many of whom were present at a 1992 anniversary celebration of the founding of TFP.